autumoswitzerland/autumo-beetroot/README.md

 	- Use `beetRoot.sh stop` / `beetRoot.bat stop` to properly stop the stand-alone server.

 	- **NOTE**: We don't distribute the Java Servlet API.
 If you run beetRoot as a stand-alone server, you have to download this API yourself e.g. through maven-dependencies or here: [Java Servlet Specification](https://javaee.github.io/servlet-spec).
 You basically need to add the library javax.servlet-api-x.y.z.jar.
+The same applies to jakarta's mail (jakarta.mail-x.y.z.jar) and activation (jakarta.activation-x.y.z.jar) implementation for the mailing component.
+If you want to uses Oracle's mail implementation (javax.mail-x.y.z.jar), you have to get that library by your own too.
+Always place additional libraries in the `lib/` folder.

 2. Servlet-container: